CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

      `#SBATCH --gres=nvme:100` to request 100 GB of space on `$LOCAL_SCRATCH`.

-Finally, submit your job as below:
+Finally, copy above script to a fle (e.g., nextflow_script.sh) and  submit the job to cluster as below:

 ```
-sbatch scrna_nfcore.sh
+sbatch nextflow_script.sh
 ```

 Monitor the status of submitted Slurm job